diogo-webber/vox-launcher/README.md

 ### Included features:
 - Buttons to **save**, **reset**, **rollback** and **stop** the server.
-- A screen that shows server logs and have console for executing commands.
+- A screen that shows server logs and have a console for executing commands.
 - Shows information about the server, such as **number of players**, **day count**, **season** and **memory usage**.
 - Supports any number of shards.